J. & W. Hilton: 1845 to 1875: J. & W. Hilton

 In 1863, the company acquired "new inventions" that allowed it to "sell furniture and picture moldings at extremely low prices."
 At that time, it was reportedly "the only factory where mirror glass is tinned."
 It employed 92 people.

 In April 1867, journalists were invited to visit the company's factory located on Saint-Germain Street, near the Saint-Gabriel Locks of the Lachine Canal.
 The factory consisted of two four-story buildings: one measuring "200 feet by 40" while the other measured "160 feet by 40".
 In one of them, the first floor was used to receive the raw material to be divided into regular sizes using power saws.
 These pieces then went to the second floor to be subdivided in order to "prepare them to receive the shape" using more than 150 machines.
 These machines were powered by fifty horsepower hydraulic power.
 The other factory housed a mirror factory, "the only one in Lower Canada, we believe," wrote a journalist from La Minerve.
 A forge was also located on the site for machine repair work.
 At that time, more than 150 people were employed by the company, half of whom were "French Canadians".

 In 1871, the company's production value placed it second among the largest furniture manufacturers in Quebec, behind the firm of cabinetmaker William Drum of Quebec City.

 In 1872, financial difficulties combined with an economic crisis forced the company to declare bankruptcy.
-On January 4, 1872, the company requests protection from its creditors under the Bankruptcy Act of 1869.
+On January 4, 1872, the company requests protection from its creditors under the Insolvent Act of 1869.
 On March 14, 1872, it filed with the Superior Court "a consent of their creditors to their discharge."
 This was ratified by the Court on May 17, 1872.
 William Hilton, however, continued to operate under the name J. & W. Hilton as a furniture dealer until he himself declared bankruptcy in 1875.